 IF CONTACT #2 THEN

-Take notes during your conversation.
+Take notes du ring your conversation.

-Let the person know you are responding to a late return or check-in by the individuals designated on the Float Plan.
+to a late erson know you are responding return or check-in by the Is designated on the Float Plan.

-Answers phone to, or recent vesse occurr u still concerned about the safety are of any persons on board the
+Answers phone to, or any recently I vessel, a occurred e if the person you are talking yone else at that location, has had contact with anyone on the nd when and where that contact. still concerned about the safety e of any persons on board the

 IF THEN

-Ye Continue with Step 6.
+Yes Continue with Step 6.

 No STOP.
 No further action is required.

-Does not answer phone Continue w th Step 6.
+Does not answer phone Continue with Step 6.